Overview

 What is included in the tour

-• 04 nights accommodation at a Deluxe Hotel in Leh on double or triple sharing basis with dinner and breakfast (Accommodations as per the Premium/Standard/Basic package)
+• 03 nights accommodation at a premium 3-star Hotel in Leh with centrally heated room and attached washroom on a double/triple sharing basis with dinner and breakfast

-• 04 nights tented accommodation on double or triple sharing basis during the trek
+• 05 nights of homestay on a double/triple sharing basis during the trek

-• Standard vegetarian food (plus eggs) for breakfast, lunch and dinner during the trek
+• Standard vegetarian food for breakfast, lunch and dinner during the trek

 • Hot drinking water facility during the trekking days